 Don’t Let Produce Go to Waste

-To avoid food waste, save money, preserve nutrition and flavor, and support the health of the planet, you may want to adjust the way you store fruits and veggies.
+To avoid food waste, save money, preserve nutrition and flavor, and support the health of the planet, you may want to adjust the way you store fresh produce.
 Having a better understanding of which fruits and vegetables should be stored in the refrigerator and which thrive best on the counter — and which to store together or separately — can also minimize spoilage and maximize the nutritional value of fresh produce.

 Using up fresh produce before it goes bad and reusing food scraps can also further decrease contributions to worldwide food waste.
 By implementing these simple yet effective food storage tips, you can play your part in reducing food waste and creating a more sustainable food system.